 An evaluation panel comprised of Emory University faculty, librarians, and community partners will focus primarily on evidence of the applicant's archives research strategy, process, and personal learning, as summarized in an essay.
 Expectations for achievement will be commensurate with the applicant's class year and the requirements of the discipline.
 See more on the award criteria below.

 Applications will be submitted through the Submittable website and must include the following elements.

 - A 500-750 word essay describing your research strategies and use of Rose Library tools and resources.

 - A final version of the archives research project, which may be in the form of a paper, digital project, performance footage or images, or a poster.

-For more information, please contact Gabrielle M. Dudley, Head of Research Services.
+For more information, please contact Gabrielle M. Dudley, Assistant Director of Public Services.